 After a gpupdate /force and a minute or two of patience, each source registers with the collector and appears under Event Viewer → Subscriptions → Source Computers.
 Microsoft's authoritative reference is on Microsoft Learn: Setting up a Source Initiated Subscription.

-Step 4 — Author the Windows Event Forwarding subscription
+Step 4 — Author the event log forwarding subscription

 <Subscription xmlns="http://schemas.microsoft.com/2006/03/windows/events/subscription">